---

 ```

-`hive doctor` is the built-in health check — it verifies Node, network access, and authentication.
+`hive doctor` is the built-in health check.
+It verifies Node, network access, and authentication.

 For frequent use, install globally so you can drop the `npx …` prefix: